-On page 2-8 where is the port on that picture?
-In the lecture you pointed to it, but we can't see where you pointed since this is just a screen recording.
+☐ On pages 2-8, where is the port on that picture?
+In the lecture, you pointed to it, but we can't see where you pointed since this is just a screen recording.

-A new picture has bee added.
+A new picture has been added.

 ☐ Is the socket an SDU or PDU?